contentful-labs/gqli.rb/README.md

 	Lives #: 1337
 ```

+### Schema Introspection and Validation

+By default this library will fetch and cache a copy of the GraphQL Schema for any API you create a client for.

+This schema is used for query validation before running queries against the APIs.
+In case a query is invalid for the given schema, an exception will be raised.

+To disable schema caching completely, when you initialize your client, send `validate_query: false`.

+Queries executed using the `#execute` method on the client will be validated before executing the request if the option is set to `true` (which it is by default).

+To avoid validating a query, you can use `#execute!` instead.

+To validate the query outside of the scope of an HTTP request, you can use `MY_CLIENT.schema.valid?(query)`.

 ### Embedding the DSL in your classes

 If you want to avoid the need for prepending all GQLi DSL's calls with `GQLi::DSL.`, then you can `extend` and/or `include` the module within your own classes.